jundalisay/spblist/content/en/research/paracelsus/nature/book-09/chapter-05c.md

 So the Hearb Pile-wort is so called, because it cures the piles better then other hearbs.

-The same also may be said of divers other hearbs, of which sort I could reckon a great number, all which were so called from their vertue, and faculty, as shall more largely be declared in our Herball.
+The same also may be said of divers other hearbs, of which sort I could reckon a great number, all which were so called from their virtue, and faculty, as shall more largely be declared in our Herball.

-Moreover, there bee many Hearbs, and Rootes, which are denominated not only from their imbred vertue, and faculty, but also from their figure, forme, and representation: As, Devills-bit, Five-leaved grasse, or Cinquefoile, Hounds-tongue, Adders-tongue, Horse-taile, Liver-wort, Ox-tongue, Lungwort, the hearb Chameleon, St. Johns-wort, or the hearb boared through, the hearb Dog-stone, Tongue-laurell, Thorow-leafe, Turne-sole, and many others which shall not here, but in the Herball bee severally considered.
+Moreover, there bee many Hearbs, and Rootes, which are denominated not only from their imbred virtue, and faculty, but also from their figure, forme, and representation: As, Devills-bit, Five-leaved grasse, or Cinquefoile, Hounds-tongue, Adders-tongue, Horse-taile, Liver-wort, Ox-tongue, Lungwort, the hearb Chameleon, St. Johns-wort, or the hearb boared through, the hearb Dog-stone, Tongue-laurell, Thorow-leafe, Turne-sole, and many others which shall not here, but in the Herball bee severally considered.

 What signature there is in Animals.
 The same also holds concerning the signes of Animals; for by the bloud, and its circle, and by the urine and its circle all diseases that lie hid in Man may be known.